w3f/Grants-Program/applications/Boris Boarman. Web3 Grant Coach.md

 InvestML: For impact analysis and projections.

 Blockchain Interaction:
-ethers.js: For blockchain interaction.
+polkadot.js: For interacting with the Polkadot blockchain.
-Alchemy, Infura, or a self-hosted Ethereum node: For connecting to blockchain networks.
+Polkadot API endpoints: Use endpoints from services like OnFinality, Polkadot RPC nodes, or self-hosted Polkadot nodes for connecting to the network.

 Smart Contract Deployment:
 Hardhat or Truffle: For compiling and deploying Solidity smart contracts.